 Gionata Gatto The Plan-Bot, more-than-human socialities and the scientific construction of speculative facts: an exploration at the intersection between Plant Neurobiology and Speculative (Critical) Design (SCD)

-Francesco Mazzarella Co-designing Situated Services for Sustainable Futures: Meaningful Social Innovation from within Textile Artisan Communities
+Francesco Mazzarella Crafting Situated Services: Meaningful Social Innovation with Textile Artisan Communities

 Marie Lefebvre An investigation of the factors influencing repair propensity

 Charlotte Jais Human Factors Design for Dementia Care Environments